cjratcliff/ml-compiled/docs/natural_language_processing.rst

 `GLUE <https://gluebenchmark.com/>`_
 '''''''''''''''''''''''''''''
 Stands for General Language Understanding Evaluation.

+Assesses performance across 11 different tasks including sentiment analysis, question answering and entailment, more details of which can be found on `their website <https://gluebenchmark.com/tasks>`_.

 Leaderboard `here <https://gluebenchmark.com/leaderboard>`_.